tm-a-t/TGPy/guide/docs/basics/asyncio.md

 result = await some_function()
 ```

-This way the code snippet will be suspended until `some_function()` ends, but TGPy itself won’t stop.
-For instance,
+This way the code snippet will be suspended until `some_function()` ends, but TGPy itself won’t stop (for instance,
-the code from another message may run at the same time.
+the code from another message may run at the same time.)

-If you declare some function which uses asynchronous functions, your function must be asynchronous too.
-For that
+If you declare some function which uses asynchronous functions, your function must be asynchronous too; for that
 use `async def` instead of `def`.

-!!! note

-    If you wish to learn more about Python `async`/`await`, you may:

-    - Read the [explanation of how asyncio works](https://fastapi.tiangolo.com/async/#technical-details) by Tiangolo written for FastAPI
-    - Or google anything else about it :)
+To learn more about Python `async`/`await`, you may read [explanation by Tiangolo written for FastAPI](https://fastapi.tiangolo.com/async/#technical-details) — or google something else about it :)

 ## Asyncio in TGPy